Chris Hansen: Have a Seat with Chris Hansen

-Unseamly: The Investigation of Peter Nygard
+Unseamly & Takedown with Chris Hansen

-Chris Hansen was named as an executive producer for Unseamly: The Investigation of Peter Nygard, a Discovery+ show which examines Peter Nygard's life from his birth to his downfall and arrest.
+Hansen was named as an executive producer for Unseamly: The Investigation of Peter Nygård, a Discovery+ show which examines Peter Nygård's life from his birth to his downfall and arrest.

+Hansen returned to television in 2022 with the series Takedown with Chris Hansen on his streaming service TruBlu, which once more finds him investigating and interviewing online predators.
+The show granted him greater creative control, allowing him to use profanity and work further with local law enforcement entities.

+Podcasting

+Since 2020, Hansen has hosted a podcast called Predators I've Caught in which he revisits the various predator investigations he has conducted from his perspective, in addition to offering any new information regarding the suspects of the investigations and answering submitted questions.
+Each installment covers a different investigation, with episodes released on a weekly basis.

+Roblox documentary film

+In August 2025, in the wake of the Roblox Schlep ban controversy in which the YouTuber Schlep was banned from Roblox for conducting stings on alleged child predators, rumors spread on social media that Chris Hansen would create a project focusing on the state of child safety on Roblox.
+Hansen confirmed the rumors on August 15, stating that he had interviewed law enforcement, abuse victims, and Schlep for a documentary film.
+Chris Hansen was interviewed by Schlep on August 22 about the documentary.
+During the discussion, he praised Schlep for his efforts against alleged child predators and said that he has "expanded on his plans" for the documentary.

 Personal life

-Hansen first married to Mary Joan and has two sons.
-It was reported that in June 2018, Mary Joan filed for divorce after nearly 30 years of marriage.
+Hansen and his first wife Mary Joan were married in 1989, subsequently having two sons together.
+Mary Joan filed for divorce in 2018 after nearly thirty years of marriage and the couple divorced in 2020.
 The family resided in Stamford, Connecticut.
-Hansen also maintained a New York City apartment; however, in January, 2019 it was reported that he was evicted after failing to pay rent for the apartment since the previous August.
+Hansen also maintained a New York City apartment; however, in January 2019 it was reported that he was evicted after failing to pay rent for the apartment since the previous August.
 His mother, Patricia Hansen, died on March 1, 2020.

-On November 13, 2021, Hanson married Gabrielle Gagnon.
+On November 13, 2021, Hansen and his second wife Gabrielle Gagnon were married.

 Legal issues

 In January 2019, Hansen was charged with larceny after a check bounced with a vendor who delivered promotional items.
 Hansen turned himself in to police in Connecticut on January 14, 2019, for allegedly bouncing checks for nearly $13,000 worth of promotional materials, according to Stamford Police.
 The charges were later dropped.

-In relation to a sting operation that occurred in October 2020, Hansen was supposed to appear and present evidence in a Shiawassee County Courtroom in Michigan in July 2021.
+In relation to a sting operation that occurred in October 2020, Hansen was supposed to appear and present evidence in a Shiawassee County courtroom in Michigan in July 2021.
 Hansen did not show up for court.
 A warrant was issued for his arrest in July 2021.
-Hansen later turned himself in, and stated that his failure to appear in court was because of a misunderstanding which was in the process of being resolved.
+Hansen later turned himself in, stating that his failure to appear in court was because of a misunderstanding, and the matter was resolved.